CCC-Attestation/rats-cheatsheet/README.md

 # RATS Cheat Sheet

+All the pictures are extracted from the [RATS architecture document](https://www.ietf.org/archive/id/draft-ietf-rats-architecture-14.html).

 ## Architecture at a Glance

 ![](images/arch.svg)

-(This is a verbatim copy of [Figure 1](https://www.ietf.org/archive/id/draft-ietf-rats-architecture-14.html#figure-1) from the RATS architecture document.)

 ## Objectives and Mechanisms